raaxis/nds4ios/README.md

 4. nds4ios will automatically unzip the file, delete the readme, find the \*.nds file, and refresh itself.
 Your ROM should show up in the list.

 #### Option 2 - On-device via browser with download capabilities (All devices)
-1. Download one of the many web browsers available on the App Store with download managers built in, such as [Cobium](https://itunes.apple.com/us/app/cobium-simple-browsing/id502426780?mt=8) or [Dolphin Browser](https://itunes.apple.com/us/app/dolphin-browser/id452204407?mt=8).
+1. Download one of the many web browsers available on the App Store with download managers built in, such as [Dolphin Browser](https://itunes.apple.com/us/app/dolphin-browser/id452204407?mt=8).
 2. Download a ROM image of a Nintendo DS game that you **legally own the actual game cartridge for.**
 3. From the app's list of downloaded files, tap on the downloaded file, and select nds4ios in the "Open in..." menu.
 4. nds4ios will automatically unzip the file, delete the readme, find the \*.nds file, and refresh itself.
 Your ROM should show up in the list.